scriptnull/foreachline/README.md

 ### Plans
 Currently the main plan is making a web version of foreachline which will allow people to use it on web browser.
-Web version will include a way of distributing your logic.js snippets to the community.
+Web version will include a way of distributing your logic.js snippets with the community.
 The primary of distributing will be done via gists.

 ### Contributing
 Contributions are welcome in order to implement the future plans and also enhance the current version of foreachline.